faria3islam/WiresharkLab/README.md

 - Launch Wireshark on Kali Linux
 - Choose a network to capture (likely eth0)
 - Launch a browser (firefox)
-- Using a vulnerable web page, enter login info (link provided)
+- Using a vulnerable web page, enter login info (link provided: http://testphp.vulnweb.com/login.php)
 - Stop capturing packets.
 - Filter down the packets to POST and GET packets
 - Investigate the packets to find the password used.